aroberge/friendly-traceback-docs/docs/source/usage_adv.rst

             9: Python traceback only

-        The Python traceback for level > 1 is the simulated version, which excludes calls from friendly-traceback itself.
+        The Python traceback for level > 1 is the simulated version, which excludes calls from Friendly-traceback itself.
-        You can use negative values to show the true Python traceback which will likely include function calls from friendly-traceback itself.
+        You can use negative values to show the true Python traceback which will likely include function calls from Friendly-traceback itself.
         Thus level -9 is equivalent to level 0.

         Other values may be available, as we try to find the most useful